clovereighthundred/clovereighthundred/README.md

 <div align="center">

-### I'm Adefela, a Frontend Developer experienced in React, TypeScript, and Tailwind CSS, creating intuitive, efficient, and visually engaging web apps.
+### I'm Adefela, a Frontend Developer experienced in React, TypeScript, and Tailwind CSS, building cool stuff on the web.

 </div>